 What do the Scriptures have to say about the issue at hand?
 The Bible is the only absolute that we have.
 If you believe that the Old and New Testaments are without error in the originals (autographs), then whatever is affirmed to be true—is.
 It is “true truth” in Francis Schaeffer’s words.
 Among postmoderns, the issue isn’t “truth,” but what is personally right.
 Christian teachers must contend even for the concept of truth, perhaps even prior to the specific topic to be taught.

 Social scientific research may contain truth, after factoring for researcher biases and methodological and other error, but it is generally inconclusive.
 For example, scripture gives very clear traits for local church leadership (Tit.
 1:6-9; 1 Tim.
 3:1-13) and even touches style, as in servant leadership (1 Pet.
 5:5-6, per J. Oswald Sanders).

-For example, perhaps the main consensus in leadership social-scientific research is the lack of consensus as to even what is a leader.
+For example, perhaps the main consensus in leadership social-scientific research is the lack of consensus as to even what constitutes a "leader."
 James MacGregor Burns noted, “Leadership is the most observed and the least understood phenomena on earth.”
 Bernard Bass—the compiler of leadership research—wrote, “It is difficult to know what, if anything, has been convincingly demonstrated by replicated research.”
 Thank God for absolutes.
-We see from Scripture that character is crucial to leadership, for example and that leaders can be made, as implied by 1 Tim.
+We see from Scripture that character is crucial to leadership, for example, and that leaders can be made, as implied by 1 Tim.
 3:1.

 Historical context exegisis